-Over the years, Sava Re has been expanding its foreign-sourced business.
-This has had an effect on the structure of its liabilities by currency.
-Nonetheless, euro-denominated liabilities still account for more than 92.2% (2007: 93.3%) of total liabilities.
-It is in this currency alone that the parent's liability fund exceeds its liabilities significantly, by EUR 25.8 million, while other currencies show an asset-liability mismatch deficit of EUR 6.8 million.
+Sava Re has been increasing its foreign activities, which affects the currency structure of its liabilities.
+However, as at year-end, euro-denominated liabilities still represented 92.2% (2007: 93.3%).
+It is also in this currency alone that the parent's liability fund exceeds its liabilities significantly, by EUR 25.8 million.
+For comparison, for all other currencies, the asset-liability mismatch (deficit) is EUR 6.8 million.

-Sava Re ensures that the currencies in which its investments are held are matched to currencies in which liabilities are denominated.
-In 2008, it even adapted its investment policy because of its prevailing euro-denominated liabilities.
+Sava Re ensures asset-liability currency matching by directly matching the currency structure of assets and liabilities.
+In 2008, it even adapted its investment policy in view of its prevailing euro-denominated liabilities.

 Assets and liabilities of Group companies established in Serbia and Macedonia are denominated in local currencies, while those of Group companies established in Slovenia, Montenegro and Kosovo are denominated in euros.
-As a result, Sava Re is the Group company that is most exposed to currency risk.
+It is therefore Sava Re that is mainly exposed to the currency risk.

-As shown in table 61, Sava Re's currency mismatch in 2008 totalled EUR 6.8 million (2007: EUR 2.0 million) or 4.1% (2007: 1.5%) of the sum of gross technical provisions and credit risk/catastrophe equalization reserves.
-Given that the surplus of the liability fund over gross technical provisions amounts to nearly EUR 20.4 million (2007: EUR 20.3 million), this mismatch could easily be eliminated, even in the event that the euro weakened significantly.
+As shown in table 61, Sava Re's currency mismatch in 2008 was EUR 6.8 million (2007: EUR 2.0 million) or 4.1% (2007: 1.5%) of the sum of gross technical provisions and credit risk/catastrophe equalization reserves.
+Even in the case of a drastic unfavourable change in the euro exchange rate, this mismatch would not have been a problem for the parent, given that its liability fund exceeded its gross technical and equalization provisions by EUR 20.4 million (2007: EUR 20.3 million).